Can’t remember where you put your phone…again! Turns out that your body is not the only thing that changes as you grow old, your brain does too.

 - Avoid injuries to your head

 Head injuries, even minor ones that do not result in concussions, can have adverse effects and might cause cognitive impairment.
 Protect your head at all times.

-Avoid any traumas, especially those that can cause loss of consciousness.
+If you want to keep your brain young as you get older, try to avoid any traumas, especially those that can cause loss of consciousness.